kolide/launcher/ee/indexeddb/test_data/README.md

-# Testing deserialization of IndexedDB data
+# Testing deserialization of Chrome IndexedDB data

 Handcrafting data to test deserialization byte-by-byte is time-consuming and error-prone.
 The JavaScript in this directory creates an IndexedDB database seeded with data